The REV'IT! Connector HV vest is one of the niftiest ideas I've seen in motorcycle gear for a long time.

 The advantage over a full HV jacket is that the vest can be more easily cleaned or even replaced when it gets dirty.

-When worn with a compatible Rev'it jacket, the fastening system and the stretchy fabric make it difficult to tell that the jacket isn't a high-viz type.
+When worn with a compatible REV'IT! jacket, the fastening system and the stretchy fabric make it difficult to tell that the jacket isn't a high-viz type.

 Adding the HV Connector to a compatible jacket makes it an opt-out rather than an opt-in system, adding visibility without the extra bother of putting on yet another piece of gear.

 Remove it to travel incognito, or so you don't look like a giant Dayglo bee in the rideout photos, otherwise fit and forget.

 |wBW Product Review: REV'IT!
 Connector HV Vest|

-|Manufacturer: Rev'it||List Price: $49.99 or £29.99|
+|Manufacturer: REV'IT!||List Price: $49.99 or £29.99|

 |Colors: High visibility neon yellow, EN471 certified.||Made In: China|

-|Sizes: S to XL (Unisex)||Star Rating (1-5):|
+|Sizes: S to XL (Unisex)||Review Date: July 2013|